MicrosoftLearning/dp-420-cosmos-db-dev/instructions/30-adjust-throughput-cli-script.md

     > &#128161; The **create** command can take anywhere from two to twelve minutes to complete, on average.

-## Create Azure Cosmos DB SQL API resources using the Azure CLI
+## Create Azure Cosmos DB for NoSQL resources using the Azure CLI

-The **cosmosdb sql** command group contains commands for managing SQL API-specific resources for Azure Cosmos DB.
+The **cosmosdb sql** command group contains commands for managing NoSQL API-specific resources for Azure Cosmos DB.
 You can always use the **--help** flag to review the options for these command groups.

 1. Return to the terminal instance already open within **Visual Studio Code**.

-1. View the most command Azure CLI command groups related to **Azure Cosmos DB SQL API** using the following command:
+1. View the most command Azure CLI command groups related to **Azure Cosmos DB for NoSQL** using the following command:

     ```
     az cosmosdb sql --help
     ```

-1. View the Azure CLI commands for managing **Azure Cosmos DB SQL API** databases using the following command:
+1. View the Azure CLI commands for managing **Azure Cosmos DB for NoSQL** databases using the following command:

     ```
     az cosmosdb sql database --help